MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- todo: need text -->

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105.
+*  This checkbox is present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->
 ## Show option to expose internals in heap snapshots

-_new as of v105_
+_new as of Microsoft Edge 105_

 Whether to display a checkbox to expose internals in heap snapshots in the **Memory** tool.
 <!-- todo: need text -->